 Crispy Sweet Potato Rounds

 At our family table, we usually enjoy them alongside Deluxe Burger Salad.
-The 'Special Sauce' that's included in that recipe is amazing for dipping these into, but truly, plain is delicious as well.
+The 'Special Sauce' that's included in that recipe is amazing for dipping these into, but honestly, plain is delicious as well.

 Serve these with: Deluxe Burger Salad with Special Sauce